Facet Joint Pain

 Some techniques can be used to confirm the diagnosis and can be easily repeated to achieve permanent results, such as rhizotomy and nerve ablation procedures.
 These should usually be performed ahead of more invasive care options, except in cases where the diagnosis of a compressive neuropathy or operable osteophytes are verified as the symptomatic source.

-Facet Joint Surgery Options
+Spinal Joint Surgery Options

 In this section, we provide detailed analysis of the various surgical techniques most often utilized to treat facet joint syndrome.
 Each topical dialog below provides a complete evaluation of the procedure, including its efficacy, risks and general outcomes.
 New essays will be added to this list as each is published: